marciomizuhara/myquotes/README.md

 ## 📥 Data Import

-- Supports importing Kindle highlights from a `.txt` file.
+- Import Kindle highlights from a .txt file (My Clippings.txt).
 - Automatically processes and categorizes quotes.
 - Prevents duplicate entries in the database.
+- Generates an .xlsx file before importing into the database.

 ## 💾 Data Organization